Mir Quasem Ali: Controversy

-Some critics of the current Bangladeshi Government said that Sheikh Hasina, the prime minister of the country used the trials to target her political enemies.
+Some critics of then Awami League regime said that Sheikh Hasina, the prime minister of the country used the trials to target her political enemies.

 In 2016, Human Rights Watch reported that Mir Quasem Ali's trial was flawed.
 It demanded a moratorium on the death penalty, after details emerged that the prosecution had for producing insufficient evidence in court.
 Brad Adams of HRW stated: "Allowing the death sentence in a case with such fundamental doubts about the evidence is unthinkable."

 Amnesty International raised serious concerns about the court proceedings.
-These included denying defence lawyers adequate time to prepare their cases, and arbitrarily limiting the number of witnesses they could call on.
+These included denying defence lawyers adequate time to prepare their cases and arbitrarily limiting the number of witnesses they could call on.
 It urged the Bangladeshi government to annul the death sentence against Mir Quasem Ali and grant him a retrial, noting how the proceedings had reportedly been "marred" by irregularities.
 Amnesty spokeswoman Champa Patel said:

 The people of Bangladesh deserve justice for crimes committed during the War of Independence.
 The continued use of the death penalty will not achieve this.
 It only serves to inflame domestic tensions and further divide a society riven by violence.

 Human Rights Watch and Amnesty International also alleged that Mir Quasem Ali's son, Ahmed Bin Quasem, was arrested on 9 August 2016 and has since disappeared.
-Amnesty says multiple credible sources place him at Rapid Action Battalion (RAB) headquarters in Dhaka on 12 August, but authorities have denied having him in custody.
+Amnesty says multiple credible sources place him at Rapid Action Battalion (RAB) headquarters in Dhaka on 12 August but authorities have denied having him in custody.

 Execution

-Mir Quasem Ali was hanged at Kashimpur Prison in Gazipur on 3 September 2016.
+Mir Quasem Ali was hanged at Kashimpur prison in Gazipur on 3 September 2016.

-There were reports of street celebrations held in Dhaka and Chittagong after the news of Ali's execution was broadcast live on television.

 The government of Pakistan said in a statement that the country was "deeply saddened" by the execution.
 The Foreign Ministry of Turkey in a statement condemned the hanging as an inappropriate ruling.